7 June 2022

 When you’re done debugging, deactivate the plugin to restore your website’s pre-existing constants.

-You can also enable WordPress debug mode by adding a code snippet in your wp-config.php file.
+You can also enable WordPress to debug mode by adding a code snippet in your wp-config.php file.
 The sole reason to use this method is if you want to limit the number of WordPress plugins you have installed.

 There are so many backup plugins available, but the UpdraftPlus plugin allows you to upload your work to different cloud storage sites.